brisket/brisket/docs/brisket.childviews.md

 ```

 **Note:** Unless you create a child view with an identifier, you won't be able to target it with `closeChildView`.
-You will need to use `closeChildViews` to ensure it is closed.

 ## Replacing Child Views
 To replace a parent-child view relationship, use `replaceChildView`.